What are Open-Ended Toys?

 8. Dolls & Doll house

 10. Sensory (sand, water, dried beans, water beads etc.)

-The list goes on and on.
-There are SO many great open-ended toys to stimulate a developing brain.
-These toys can help foster creativity and imagination because a block can turn into a robot and a building in one game and then a phone or a boat in another.
+Toys that do not limit creativity help to stimulate a developing brain.
+These toys can foster thinking and imagination because a block can turn into a robot in one game and then a phone or a boat in another.
 Whereas, if you have an electronic toy or a character from a movie, this can stifle the way the child thinks about how to use these items.
 For example, this singing toy only sings.
 I push this button and it sings.
 There is not much imagination that can be used to expand on the play of this toy.
 Or a character doll/figure from a movie or show.
 The child tends to play with this toy by acting out a scene they have watched, thus limiting their creativity.
-This does not mean to throw out all toys that are not open ended and to not allow your child to play with these toy;, but you can help your child by giving them ideas on some open ended toys to compliment their play.
+This does not mean to throw out all toys that are not open ended and to not allow your child to play with these toy; rather, you can help your child by giving them ideas on some open ended toys to compliment their play.
 For example, if you see your child playing with a character, maybe you can also place out some blocks or Legos next to them, so they can expand their play.
 Lastly, open-ended toys do not always need to be purchased.
 Some great toys can be found in your home; old boxes and containers, used spice jars etc. Anything that your child can unscrew, manipulate, color, cut, glue, put things in and take things out of are great additions to playtime.